Leeds-MONC/monc/doc/ARC4.md

 # b.
 Compiling and running MONC on ARC4

-To compile and run MONC on ARC4 you will need to ensure that the correct versions of required libraries are loaded and then compilation to take place.
+To compile and run MONC on ARC4 you will need to ensure that the correct versions of required libraries are loaded and then compilation can take place.
 This should all be taken care of by the script in [utils/arc/compile_monc.sh](../utils/arc/compile_monc.sh) which can be run with

 ```bash
 $> bash utils/arc/compile_monc.sh
 ```

 from the root of the repository.
-For completeness the steps the contents of that script are detailed below.
+For completeness the steps the contents of that script are detailed below, after which details on running MONC on ARC4 are given.

 ## 1. Make sure the dependencies of MONC are available